Sephens/Mouse_over-Element/README.md

 * More precisely, `innerWidth` returns the width of the window's layout **viewport**.
 The interior height of the window—the height of the layout viewport—can be obtained from the innerHeight property.
 >> #### Layout viewport
 >> The layout viewport is the viewport into which the browser draws a web page.
 Essentially, it represents what is available to be seen, while the visual viewport represents what is currently visible on the user's display device.

+### Math.ceil()
+* The Math.ceil() function always rounds up and returns the smaller integer greater than or equal to a given number. `Math.ceil(x)`

+### Math.round()
+* The Math.round() function returns the value of a number rounded to the nearest integer. `Math.round(x)`

+### Math.floor()
+* The Math.floor() function always rounds down and returns the largest integer less than or equal to a given number.

+### Math.random()
+* The Math.random() function returns a floating-point, pseudo-random number that's greater than or equal to 0 and less than 1, with approximately uniform distribution over that range — which you can then scale to your desired range.
+The implementation selects the initial seed to the random number generation algorithm; it cannot be chosen or reset by the user.